Blueprint for an enterprising nation

 A Minister should be formally responsible for policy affecting co-operatives and mutuals across Australia.
 As Minister for CMEs, this would be an important cross-cutting responsibility and signal the significance that the Commonwealth places on the contribution of the CME sector and the fair treatment of collaborative enterprise.

-A national centre for co-operative business growth would deliver consistent, world leading business services to support co-operative education and business development nationwide.
-A partnership between Government and industry, its purpose is to facilitate collaboration between independent SME businesses in order to increase their productivity, profitability, their capacity to add-value and export.
+A Centre for Co-operative Business Growth would deliver consistent, world leading business services to support co-operative education and business development nation-wide.
+A partnership between Government and industry, its purpose is to grow the co-operative and mutual sector by facilitating collaboration between independent SMEs in a range of sectors to increase their productivity, profitability and their capacity to value-add and export.

-ASIC and APRA should have a statutory duty to promote corporate diversity
+ASIC, APRA and the ACCC should have a statutory duty to promote corporate diversity

-The history of Australian business shows that co-operatives and mutuals have been the true ‘challenger’ institutions to the largest corporate businesses.
-By delivering their purpose to provide affordable goods and services to consumers in insurance and banking and commodities markets, co-operatives and mutuals provide real price competition.
-Regulators should be responsible for ensuring that a wide range of corporate providers are available to consumers: Legislation should introduce a statutory obligation on regulators to measure and promote corporate diversity in financial services and other industry sectors.
+The history of Australian business shows that CMEs have been the true ‘challenger’ institutions to the largest corporate businesses.
+Often, CMEs “make the market” by delivering their purpose to providing affordable services to consumers in insurance and banking markets, as well as commodities.
+Regulators should be responsible for ensuring that a wide range of corporate providers is available to consumers: Legislation should introduce a statutory obligation on regulators to measure and promote corporate diversity in financial services and other industry sectors.

-Now that Co-operatives National Law has been consistently adopted across all states and territories, a single national regulator for co-operatives should be instituted to ensure national consistency and access to full information about co-operatives.
-Because of under-resourcing at State registrar offices, co-operative businesses face a range of barriers including slow registration times and a lack of responsiveness from the registry offices.
-This process should be managed under a principle of no disadvantage – adopting best practice from different jurisdictions and ensuring all types of co-ops are treated equally and fairly.
+The adoption of Co-operatives National Law by all states and territories since 2020 has improved the operating environment for co-operatives.
+However, the legislation has not been amended in over a decade and has inevitably fallen behind business practices and broader regulatory settings.
+Furthermore, under-resourcing and lack of co-ordination among Registry offices means co-operatives face a range of barriers including slow registration times and a lack of guidance.
+Co-operatives regulation should be modernised under a principle of no disadvantage – adopting best practice from different jurisdictions and ensuring all types of co-ops are treated equally and fairly.

 Latest campaigns